-- a report prepared by a suitably qualified a. conservation architect or conservation engineer demonstrates that the building is structurally unsound and is not reasonably capable of economic repair; or - b. demolition is confined to the removal of outbuildings, extensions and alterations that are not part of the original structure; or
+- a. a report prepared by a suitably qualified conservation architect or conservation engineer demonstrates that the building is structurally unsound and is not reasonably capable of economic repair; or - b. demolition is confined to the removal of outbuildings, extensions and alterations that are not part of the original structure; - c. limited demolition is performed in the course of repairs, maintenance or restoration; or - d. demolition is performed following a catastrophic event which substantially destroys the building or object.